 Federal Income Tax and Farm Households

 The Federal income tax is a progressive tax imposed on net income.
 Taxable income is computed by subtracting allowable adjustments, deductions, and personal exemptions from total income.
 Numerous provisions of Federal income tax law allow taxpayers to reduce their tax liability if they undertake certain tax-favored activities.
 Farmers benefit from both general tax provisions available to all taxpayers and from provisions specifically designed for farmers.

-These tax benefits generally accrue to those with higher incomes—generally large farms with high farm income and very small farms with high levels of off-farm income.
+These tax benefits tend to accrue to those farms with higher incomes—generally large farms with high farm income and very small farms with high levels of off-farm income.
 Although very small farms do not generate enough farm income to support a family, most small farms benefit from farm losses for tax purposes because these losses reduce taxes on nonfarm income.
-At the same time, many farmers devoting full time to the farming operation do not generate enough taxable income—either farm or nonfarm—to fully utilize available tax benefits.
+At the same time, many farmers working full time on the farming operation do not generate enough taxable income—either farm or nonfarm—to fully use available tax benefits.

-Examples of special tax treatment for farmers include cash accounting, farm income averaging, depreciation, the current deductibility of certain capital costs, and capital gains treatment for certain assets used in farming.
+Examples of special tax treatment for farmers include cash accounting, farm income averaging, accelerated depreciation, the current deductibility of certain capital costs, and capital gains treatment for certain assets used in farming.
 These and other provisions reduce the farm income tax base.
-Such incentives have likely encouraged greater investment in productive capacity than would have been warranted without tax incentives, and this has affected farmland prices, organizational structure, and farm profitability.
+Such incentives have likely encouraged greater investment in productive capacity than would have been warranted without tax incentives, and this may affect farmland prices, organizational structure, and farm profitability.

 The favorable tax treatment for farm income is reflected in the size of farm profits and losses reported for income tax purposes.
-Since 1980, IRS data indicate that farmers have reported negative aggregate net farm income for taxes.
+Since 1980, IRS data indicate that farm sole proprietorships have reported negative aggregate net farm income for tax purposes.
 These farm losses reduce taxes by offsetting taxable income from nonfarm sources.